Stochastic Direct Search Method for Blind Resource Allocation: Deterministic and unconstrained set-up

 Hence,

-where the first inequality comes from the smoothness (in fact $\| \nabla f(x_{k})\|= \| \nabla f(x_{k})\|- \| \nabla f(x^*)\| \leq \beta \|x_k - x_*\|$), the second inequality comes from the strong convexity, the third one comes from the fact that the algorithm is a descent, the fourth one comes from convexity and the fifth one comes from the strong convexity property of Equation \eqref{eq:strong_cvx}.
+where the first inequality comes from the smoothness (in fact $\| \nabla f(x_{k})\|= \| \nabla f(x_{k})\|- \| \nabla f(x^*)\| \leq \beta \|x_k - {x_\star}\|$), the second inequality is a result of the strong convexity, the third one ensues from the fact that the algorithm is a descent algorithm, the fourth one arises as a resut of convexity and the fifth one comes from the strong convexity property of \Eqref{eq:strong_cvx}.

 \end{proof}

 \begin{repeatlem}{lem:gradnorm_failures} If $f$ satisfies Assumption \ref{ass:reg} and iteration $k$ corresponds to an unsuccessful iteration then